beckastar/ladynerds_site/README.md

 Install Django with pip, and activate your virtual environment.
 The Django official tutorial is a great way to learn Django, but for this simple webapp, is probably not necessary for contributing.

+You can either message Becka to be added as a contributor, or you can take the following steps:

 Fork the repo (there's a button in the upper right part of your screen)
 - This makes a copy of the repo on your github
 - It makes it so you can push up changes without needing to be an official/listed contributor